Government AI Governance Consulting

 Transparency Statements

-Publish AI transparency statements on public-facing websites using clear, plain language consistent with Australian Government Style Manual.
+Publish AI transparency statements on public-facing websites using clear, plain language consistent with the Australian Government Style Manual.
+Statements must demonstrate compliance with each policy requirement and be updated annually, or whenever a significant change materially impacts accuracy.

 Deadline: 28 February 2025 (passed)